Defining Diversity and Why It Matters

 - Companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.

 - Demonstrate company-wide support.
-Solicit input from all levels and present it to executive leadership.
-Consider inviting employees to participate in small focus groups, task forces or committees, or even informal discussions to provide feedback and ideas.
+Solicit input from all employee levels and present it to executive leadership.
+Consider inviting employees to take part in small focus groups, task forces or committees, or even informal discussions to provide feedback and ideas.
 Use the supportive and critical findings (while protecting individual identities) to paint a picture that motivates leadership.

 Build an Inclusive Culture from the Inside Out